jgfranco17/aeternum/docs/index.md

 1. Define a base URL for the API you want to test.
 2. Specify endpoints with expected HTTP response codes.
-3. Run Aeternum API to continuously verify your API's health.
+3. Run your request with Aeternum API.

+For more details, refer to the [API documentation](usage/api-v0.md) main page.

 ## License